pgmmpk/beaglebone_pru_adc/README.md

 Default value is `ema_pow=0` which degenerates to no smoothening.

 ### Capture.values
 Read-only properties.
-Returns the tuple of 8 ADC pin values: AIN0-AIN7.
+Returns the tuple of 8 ADC pin values: (AIN0, AIN1, AIN2, AIN3, AIN4, AIN5, AIN6, AIN7).

 If EMA smoothening
 was set, these values will represent the result of EMA filtering.
+Note that due to the way driver applies the EMA smoothening, the values will be scaled up.
+To bring them back into the 0-4095 range, divide them by `2^ema_pow` (or shift values right by `ema_pow` bits).

 If some pins were declared as encoder pins, the corresponding slots in the tuple will stay zero.
 Use `Capture.encoder0_values` and `Capture.encoder1_values` to read encoder pin values.